kcybulski/prosody-modules/mod_http_upload/README.markdown

 http_upload_expire_after = 60 * 60 * 24 * 7 -- a week in seconds
 ```

+Expired files are deleted when a new upload slot is requested,

 ### User quota

 A total maximum size of all uploaded files per user can be set by: